BDP25/grimoire/README.md

 </a>
 <h3 align="center">grimoire</h3>
 <p align="center">
-Grimoire (gʀiˈmwaːʀ), a book of magical knowledge
+Grimoire (gʀiˈmwaːʀ), a book (tool) of magical knowledge about your code and its dependencies.
 <br/>
 </p>
 </div>